 These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

-- Overall, we rate Investopedia Least Biased based on neutral news reporting and low biased editorial positions.
-We also rate them High for factual reporting due to proper sourcing and a clean fact check record.
+- Overall, we rate Investopedia as Least Biased based on neutral news reporting and low-biased editorial positions.
+We also rate them High for factual reporting due to proper sourcing and a clean fact-check record.